 - Kevin Love, five-time All-Star forward of the Cleveland Cavaliers, talked openly about his experience with anxiety and panic attacks earlier in 2019.

-- For decades, hit songs written by famous, old and new, discuss mental health issues.
+- Old and new hit songs that were written by the rich and the famous discuss mental health issues.

 All this poses a question: If famous singers, Olympic athletes, successful comedians, championship athletes, and wealthy celebrity personalities all struggle with mental health issues, why should it be so shameful for the ordinary man?
 Clearly, no one is immune.
 The image of the stoic man drinking away his problems is entertaining but also harmful.

-- For every 3 female suicides, there are 7 male suicides for every 3 female suicides.
+- For every 3 female suicides, there are 7 male suicides.